Data Sharing Opt Out

 We have created a covid-19 information page with frequently asked questions following an unprecedented number of calls to the practice.
 We respectfully ask you not to contact us as this is putting an unnecessary strain on our admin team and instead look at our Frequently Asked Questions section.

-We have now invited groups 1-5 via text and telephone.
+We have now invited groups 1-9 via text and telephone.
 If you are within any of these groups and have not yet had your vaccine, please contact the surgery.
-We are currently working towards contacting all patients in group 6.

 Free Vitamin D Tablets for Clinically Vulnerable